opencomputeproject/onie/docs/developers/building.rst

 Preparing a New Build Machine
 -----------------------------

-To prepare a new build machine for compiling, ONIE must first install a number of standard development packages.
+The ONIE build environment requires a number of standard development packages.

 For a `Debian-based system <http://www.debian.org/>`_, a Makefile target exists that installs the required packages on your build machine.

+For other distributions, a Debian Docker image is available to use as a starting point.

+Debian Systems
+^^^^^^^^^^^^^^

-The ONIE project will maintain this target for the current stable version of Debian.
+The ONIE project maintains a Makefile target for the current stable version of Debian.
 This target requires the use of ``sudo(8)``, since package installation requires root privileges::